-Our new animation which explains our refreshed Strategic Framework is coming soon.
+Our new animation which explains our refreshed Strategic Framework.

 Read Joe Rafferty’s blog where he talks about our Trust Strategic Framework and how it has evolved in line with the changing population needs, the continued increased demand for services, post pandemic learning and the changing landscape.

 To enable us to deliver our vision, the strategic framework features six priorities, also known as the super six.